Who may enroll in honors courses?

 How are honors courses different?

-Classes are small, typically limited to fifteen students.
-Fewer topics may be dealt with, but in greater depth.
-There are increased opportunities to read broadly, to carry out research, and to do creative projects.
+Classes are small, usually discussion style, seminars.
+Often fewer topics are dealt with than in standard classes, but in greater depth.
+There are increased opportunities to read, to conduct research, to write, and to do creative projects.
 In fact, the essence of honors education is exploratory, collaborative, and creative learning.
-Field trips and guest speakers also play an integral part in many honors courses.
+Field trips and guest speakers also play an integral part in some honors courses.

 Will my grade point average suffer if I enroll in honors courses?